sk2282/ECE3400_Team8/lab2.md

 ### Procedure:
 1. Read over FFT library
 2. Tested an example using function generator at 660Hz and other frequencies
-3. Used single mic
-4. Tested with clapping
-5. Used a tone generator
+3. Used single mic - tested with clapping and a tone generator
-6. Build an amplifier (2)
+4. Build an amplifier (2)
-7. Switched to adafruit mic - built in amplification
+5. Switched to adafruit mic - built in amplification
-8. Tested mic at different distances
+6. Tested mic at different distances

 #### 1. Read Over FFT Library:
 * We read [documentation](http://www.atmel.com/Images/Atmel-42735-8-bit-AVR-Microcontroller-ATmega328-328P_Datasheet.pdf) about the FFT library